Meysam-shirdel/NLP-Vision-Image-Captioning/README.md

 ### 4.4.
 Train
 Here, you'll find instructions and code related to the training of the segmentation model.
 This section covers the process of training the model on the provided dataset.

+The training process consists of two sections: Finding Hyper-parameters and the Main Loop.
+In the Finding Hyper-parameters section, we used different scenarios to obtain the best hyper-parameters, such as learning rate, weight decay, and momentum.
+The results from this section were used to train the model in the Main Loop.

+I created a grid of learning rates and weight decays as shown below and trained the model for two epochs for each learning rate:

+Learning rates: 10, 5, 2.5, 1.25, 0.9, 0.5, 0.1
+Weight decays: 1e-4, 1e-5, 1e-6
+The best training loss of 3.24 was obtained with a learning rate of 1.25, weight decay of 1e-4, momentum of 0.9, and dropout for RNN of 0.5.

+Then, we trained the model with a learning rate of 1.25 and weight decay of 1e-4 for 10 more epochs and achieved a training loss of 2.3 and a validation loss of 2.66.

 ### 4.5.
 Evaluate
 In the evaluation section, the methods and metrics used to assess the model's performance are detailed.
-It explains how the model's segmentation results are quantified and provides insights into the model's effectiveness.
+It explains how the model's captioning results are quantified and provides insights into the model's effectiveness.

+For validation, we calculated BLEU scores 1, 2, 3, and 4.
+The results were as follows:

+**Blue1 = ** 0.6226
+**Blue2 = ** 0.4129
+**Blue3 = ** 0.2759
+**Blue4 = ** 0.1841